tanguyvda/centreon-custom-views-management/README.md

 - Give back control of a custom view to the user that was the owner before you seized it.
 - Share one of your custom views to another user (this include your custom views and the one you've take control of).
 - Sharing a custom view gives you the possibility to set it as locked/unlocked and force its consumption to the user
+- Display proper errors if something is wrong in your database

 ## What it doesn't